feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the field to edit from the original step field_id | Optional String | The ID to set for the field on the new step.
+id | String | The ID of the field to edit.
+If `template_step_id` is specified, it must be from that step. field_id | Optional String | The ID to set for the field on the new step.
 If this ID references an existing field, it will automatically link to the field's properties and user data.
-If field_id isn't specified, it will link to the field being copied from. type | Optional String | The new [field type](https://docs.feathery.io/platform/components/fields/button-group#example) max_length | Optional Integer | Maximum length of the field value min_length | Optional Integer | Minimum length of the field value
+If field_id isn't specified, it will be automatically generated. type | Optional String | The new [field type](https://docs.feathery.io/platform/components/fields/button-group#example) max_length | Optional Integer | Maximum length of the field value min_length | Optional Integer | Minimum length of the field value